Breeding birds: 1-4 pairs

-Adult male common redpolls in breeding plumage have dark grey upperparts with brown streaking and white fringes on their mantle feathers and spaculars.
-Their pale grey rump is tinged with pink and their uppertail coverts are greyish-brown with darker centres.
-Their tails are dark grey with narrow buff edges.
+Adult male common redpolls in breeding plumage have dark grey upperparts with brown streaking and white fringes on the mantle feathers and spaculars.
+The pale grey rump is tinged with pink and the uppertail coverts are greyish-brown with darker centres.
+The tails are dark grey with narrow buff edges.
 They have dark brown upperwings with a white double wingbar and pale edges on their flight feathers.

 Common redpolls have pale grey underparts with a pink throat and breast.
 They have a white belly and undertail coverts sometimes with dark streaks, and their flanks and the sides of their belly are streaked with brown.

-Their lower forehead, lores and chin are black, and their upper forehead and forecrown are deep red.
-Their crown and nape is pale grey with dark streaks and they have a narrow, pale supercilium and a thin, dark eye stripe.
+The lower forehead, lores and chin are black, and their upper forehead and forecrown are deep red.
+Their crown and nape are pale grey with dark streaks and they have a narrow, pale supercilium and a thin, dark eye stripe.
 Their cheeks and ear coverts are pale grey with a pink wash on the lower parts.

-They have a short, conical shaped bill which is dull yellow with a black tip.
-Their eyes are dark brown and their legs and feet are black.
+They have a short, conical shaped bill which is dull yellow with a black tip, the eyes are dark brown, and the legs and feet are black.